How To Get Out Of Debt Fast When You Don’t Earn Big Bucks

 - Can I reduce how much I spend?

 - Could I do without or switch to a cheaper alternative?

-Utility bills can be reduced by both changing supplier and reducing your energy consumption.
+Energy bills can be reduced by both changing supplier and reducing your energy consumption.

 The full cable TV package is NOT essential, it’s a luxury you cannot afford if you’ve got big debts to pay.

 Reduce your cable package or get rid altogether.
 Many people swear by Netflix and Amazon Prime.